Key Supplements For Infant & Child Brain Development

 Approximately 90% of the polyunsaturated fatty acids in the brain are DHA and 10-20% of the total fatty acids in the brain are DHA.
 A shortage of DHA can be catastrophic for brain development.

-When recommending omega 3 supplements to pregnant and breastfeeding women, I advise a supplement with a balanced EPA to DHA ratio like that found in my Prenatal & Postnatal Omega-3 supplement.
-This supplement provides the DHA that growing babies need for their brains plus the EPA that moms need to thrive.
+When recommending omega 3 supplements to pregnant and breastfeeding women, I advise a supplement with a balanced EPA to DHA ratio.
+Thus, it provides the DHA that growing babies need for their brains plus the EPA that moms need to thrive.

 B Complex Vitamins And Choline

 The B complex vitamins, a family of vitamins, work together for many functions in the body, including building neurotransmitters.
 A deficiency of any B vitamin can cause problems in the brain because of how they interact.
 However, the most important B vitamins for brain development are folate (vitamin B9), cobalamin (vitamin B12), and pyridoxine (vitamin B6).

 Choline is an essential nutrient that is similar to the B vitamins.
 More and more research is emerging about the importance of choline in brain development, neuroprotection, and neurotransmitter production (it is the basis of the neurotransmitter acetylcholine).

 Vitamin A & D are neurosteroids, meaning they are critical for genetic regulation in the brain.
 They play key roles in the developing brain.
 Most prenatal multivitamins and children’s multivitamins contain adequate amounts of vitamin A & D for most people.
 However, in my practice, I often recommend a slightly higher dose in the winter months and when the body is battling viral infections.